 Manhattan Clam Chowder Recipe

 We love clam chowder and can’t get enough of it.
 Whether it’s a recipe for a creamy New England clam chowder or this tomato based Manhattan clam chowder, we’ll eat the whole pot with a crusty loaf of bread.
-So what’s the difference between the two most common clam chowders?
-Manhattan clam chowder is tomato based with a clear broth.
-New England clam chowder is cream or milk based.
+It’s all made in one pot and perfectly cooked within 30 minutes.
+It’s so satisfying on cold days.

-There’s definitely two different types of clam chowders and everyone had their favorite version.
+• There’s definitely two different types of clam chowders and everyone had their favorite version.
 The most popular is the cream based New England clam chowder, but very once in a while when you’re still craving a clam soup that’s no so rich, this tomato based version will definitely hit the spot!

-You can make this clam chowder more vegetable based by adding zucchini, spinach, broccoli or just more of the carrots and potatoes.
-What ever you decide to add, what you’ll get is a fantastic pot of soup to keep you warm during the cold days.
-If you’re still craving more clam chowder, here’s the best clam chowder that’s New England style!
+• You can make this manhattan clam chowder more vegetable based by adding zucchini, spinach, broccoli or just more of the carrots and potatoes.

 Watch the video on making the Manhattan Clam Chowder: